apeltsi/Atlas/README.md

 syntax similar to Unity and uses C# as its primary language, making it easy to learn for developers already familiar with Unity.

-> Atlas targets net7.0
+> Atlas currently targets net7.0

 ## Getting Started

 [Check out the Getting Started Tutorial](https://github.com/apeltsi/Atlas/wiki/Getting-Started)

-## IMPORTANT!

-Atlas is still quite early in development and is very much subject to change.
-There is also still a lot of polish needed before Atlas is ready to be used for bigger projects.

 ## Quick Feature Rundown